aws-amplify/docs/docs/lib/datastore/fragments/flutter/conflict.md

 ### Example

 The code below illustrates a conflict resolution handler for the `Post` model that retries a mutation with the same title, but the most recent remote data for all other fields.
-The conflict resolution handler discards conflicts for all other models (by passing `ConflictResolutionDecision.applyRemote()` to `onDecision.accept(...)`).
+The conflict resolution handler discards conflicts for all other models.

 ```dart
 TBD